Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

 between these two calls are very different:

-* ``node["path"].as_int32()``: I am positive this is an int32 and I alone except the consequences if it is not
+* ``node["path"].as_int32()``: I am positive this is an int32 and I alone accept the consequences if it is not
-* ``node["path"].to_int32()``: I am expecting an int32 and please convert if for me whatever type it is can be converted to what I am expecting
+* ``node["path"].to_int32()``: I am expecting an int32 and please convert if for me assuming whatever type it is can be converted to what I am expecting

 Filter Output
 ^^^^^^^^^^^^^